Course Coordinator:Kathryn Esparza (kesparza@usc.edu.au) School:School of Health - Psychology

 Limited Grading (PNP)

-Placement performance (weekly supervision meetings) which constitutes an ongoing formative appraisal of the students performance.
+Regular supervision meetings constitutes an ongoing formative appraisal of student performance.

 Delivery mode | Task No. | Assessment Product | Individual or Group | What is the duration / length? | When should I submit? | Where should I submit it? |